 While simple mistakes and misunderstandings will not normally cause any issues with your immigration application, deliberately lying to an immigration officer can have serious consequences.
 What that means and how much it can affect you will depend on your current immigration status, where the lie happened, and why you lied.

 A person who is inadmissible for fraud or misrepresentation will not be allowed to receive a visa or green card unless they qualify for a waiver.
-When the fraud is found out later, after the person has a green card or visa, then the person is also deportable from the United States for having been inadmissible at the time of admission.
+Or, if and when the fraud is found out later, after the person has a green card or visa, then the person is also deportable from the United States for having been inadmissible at the time of admission.

 The good news is that a simple misstatement or mistake will not make an applicant inadmissible.
 For both fraud and misrepresentation, you must have intentionally lied, meaning that you knew that it was not true and told it to the officer anyway.
 If you didn't know that the statement was false, or if you thought it was true, then it is not fraud or willful misrepresentation.
 You must have also told a lie about something material to the application.
 This means that if you lied about a small fact that didn't matter it is not fraud or willful misrepresentation.
 You also must have told it to an immigration officer.
 This means that statements you put on a form cannot, by themselves, make you inadmissible for fraud or willful misrepresentation.

-A waiver of inadmissibility because of fraud is available in only two situations.
+A waiver of inadmissibility because of fraud is available in only two instances.
 First, a person can apply for a waiver as the spouse or child of a U.S. citizen or permanent resident, showing that their inadmissibility would cause extreme hardship to the U.S. citizen.
-This is similar to the standard that is used for the waiver of the three or ten-year bar.
+This is done on Form I-601, and is similar to the standard that is used for the waiver of the three or ten-year bar.

 An applicant for U.S. citizenship appears before an immigration officer to review the application and for an interview.
 At the interview, the officer puts the applicant under oath.